ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations_Improved_Once/Improved_Written_Dissertation_Outline_shifted_Synthetic_Cooking_to_Synthetic_ATM_Transaction.md

 #### Culinary Arts

-The evolution of culinary techniques can be traced back to ancient civilizations, where the preparation and presentation of food were integral to cultural identity and social rituals.
-The focus on user experience in culinary arts has grown significantly, with the rise of gastronomy emphasizing sensory engagement, creativity, and the emotional connection between food and the consumer.
-Modern culinary practices, influenced by molecular gastronomy and fusion cuisine, prioritize not only taste but also the overall dining experience, including aesthetics and ambiance.
+The evolution of culinary techniques has consistently emphasized user experience.
+From the primitive days of cooking, where sustenance was the primary goal, to the contemporary culinary arts that prioritize presentation, taste, and sensory engagement, the field has undergone a profound transformation.
+The concept of "mise en place," which involves organizing ingredients and tools before cooking, serves as a foundational principle in culinary arts that can be transposed to user experience design.

 #### Banking Technology

-The historical development of ATMs began in the late 1960s, revolutionizing banking by providing customers with self-service options for cash withdrawals and balance inquiries.
-Over the decades, ATMs have evolved to include various functionalities such as deposits, transfers, and bill payments.
-The importance of user interaction and security has been paramount, with advancements in technology leading to enhanced security measures, biometric authentication, and user-friendly interfaces.
-However, despite these advancements, user experience often remains underexplored, presenting an opportunity for innovation.
+The historical development of ATMs dates back to the 1960s, with the first functional ATM introduced in 1967.
+Initially designed to provide basic banking services, ATMs have evolved to encompass a variety of functionalities, including cash withdrawal, deposits, and account inquiries.
+However, the emphasis on user interaction and security has often overshadowed the importance of user experience.
+Recent advancements in banking technology have begun to prioritize user-centered design, yet there remains a significant gap in integrating sensory and experiential elements.

 ### Current State of Knowledge in Both Fields

-Recent advancements in user experience design in both culinary and banking domains have highlighted the importance of sensory engagement and emotional connection.
-In culinary arts, research has shown that sensory experiences significantly impact consumer satisfaction and decision-making.
-Similarly, in banking technology, user experience design has gained traction, with a focus on creating intuitive interfaces that cater to user needs.
-However, the intersection of these domains remains largely unexplored, indicating a gap in the literature and a potential area for innovative research.
+Recent advancements in user experience design in both culinary and banking domains highlight innovative methodologies that prioritize user engagement.
+In culinary arts, techniques such as molecular gastronomy and immersive dining experiences have emerged, emphasizing the importance of sensory engagement.
+Similarly, in banking technology, there has been a growing acknowledgment of the need for intuitive interfaces and personalized user experiences.
+However, the intersection of these fields remains largely unexplored.

 ### Gaps and Opportunities Presented by the Shifted Domain

 The identification of gaps in user experience within ATM transactions presents opportunities for improvement through culinary-inspired design.
-Current ATM interfaces often lack the sensory engagement and personalization that characterize successful culinary experiences.
-By examining user interactions and preferences through the lens of culinary principles, this research aims to uncover new design methodologies that enhance user satisfaction and efficiency in banking transactions.
+By analyzing user interactions with ATMs and understanding their preferences, this research aims to propose design modifications that enhance user satisfaction and efficiency.

 ## Theoretical Framework